realpython/materials/python-sockets-tutorial/README.rst

 License
 -------

 The MIT License.
-See the file LICENSE.
+See the file LICENSE in this repository's base directory.